WanjohiChristopher/Common-Linux-Unix-Shell-Commmands-Bash-Scripting/README.md

 Head of the dataset by use of n to specify lines head -n 5 seasonal/winter.csv

+Viewing files even if they are nested in a directory ls -R -F
 ```
 # Bash Shell(Bourne again shell)